Malaria genome study reveals savvy, finely tuned parasite

 Malaria kills around half a million people a year, the vast majority of them children and babies in the poorest parts of sub-Saharan Africa.
 And beyond that, almost half the world's population is at risk of becoming infected with malaria and more than 200 million people fall sick with it each year, according to World Health Organization figures.

-Despite decades of scientific endeavor, the genetics of Plasmodium parasites have proved tricky to decipher.
+Despite decades of scientific endeavour, the genetics of Plasmodium parasites have proved tricky to decipher.

 This is partly because they are ancient organisms and around half their genes have no similar genes – homologs – in any other organism, Rayner's team explained, making it difficult for scientists to find clues to their function.